ole-vi/Privatebin/README.md

 ## How to make a default image yourself ?

 1. Clone this repository and `cd` to the folder.
-1. Build a docker image:
+1. Build a docker image.
 ```
 docker build -t privatebin .
 ```
 1. Create a docker container

 ```
 docker run -p 8080:80 -d --name privatebin privatebin:latest
 ```